-What picture comes to mind when you hear those words?
-Let me describe two different races for you and you tell me which fits best the scene you imagine when you hear Hebrews 12:1.
+What picture comes to mind when you hear these words taken from Hebrews 12:1?
+Let us run with perseverance the race marked out for us.
+Let me describe two different races and you tell me which fits best the scene you imagine when you hear Hebrews 12:1.